SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/07-raw-sql.md

 ## Get raw SQL query

-Use `build` and `to_string` methods on any CRUD operations to get the database specific raw SQL for debugging purpose.
+Use `build` and `to_string` methods on any CRUD operations to get the database-specific raw SQL for debugging purposes.

 ```rust
 use sea_orm::DatabaseBackend;